The plan administrator/employer is responsible for preparing the SPD and affirmatively delivering it to certain persons, e.g.:

 - parents or guardians of children covered under a qualified medical support order

-- dependants of a deceased retiree under a retiree medical plan
+- dependents of a deceased retiree under a retiree medical plan

-Note—insurance companies are not required to prepare or deliver an SPD.
+Note—It is not the insurance company's responsibility to prepare or deliver the SPD.

-Unless requested, an SPD does not need to be provided separately to dependants of a covered employee or to employees who are not covered, although it is a good idea to do so.
+Unless requested, an SPD does not need to be provided separately to dependents of a covered employee or to employees who are not covered, although it is a good idea to do so.

-An SPD should be delivered to Participants within 90 days after becoming covered—whether they request it or not.
-Plan Administrators of a new Plan must distribute an SPD within 120 days after the Plan is established.
-An updated SPD must be furnished to all covered Participants every 5 years, and every 10 years even if the SPD has not changed.
+An SPD should be delivered to participants within 90 days after they become covered, whether they request it or not.
+Plan administrators of a new plan must distribute an SPD within 120 days after the plan is established.
+An updated SPD must be furnished to all covered participants every 5 years, and every 10 years even if the SPD has not changed.

 SPD Electronic Distribution Requirements

-Requirements for employees with work-related computer access—Definition of work-related computer access: The employee has the ability to access documents at any location where they reasonably could be expected to perform employment duties.
+Requirements for employees with work-related computer access—Definition of work-related computer access: Employees have the ability to access documents at any location where they reasonably could be expected to perform employment duties.
 In addition, access to the employer's electronic information system must be an integral part of their employment duties.

 - Electronic materials must be prepared and delivered in accordance with otherwise applicable requirements (e.g., timing and format requirements for SPDs as outlined under ERISA.)

 - A notice must be provided to each recipient, at the time that the electronic document is furnished, detailing the significance of the document.